-- 5. After the lubricant has drained completely, position the windrower so that ports (A and B) on wheel are level with the center of the hub (C) as shown. - 6.
+- 5. After the lubricant has drained completely, start the windrower and position it so that ports (A and B) on wheel are level with the center of the hub (C) as shown. - 6.
+Shut down the windrower and remove the key from the ignition. - 7.
 Add lubricant.
-Refer to Adding Wheel Drive Lubricant, page 404.
+Refer to Adding Wheel Drive Lubricant, page 402.